 Extended warranties can be purchased through Trail, the price depending on length of extended warranty and which appliance is being covered.
 Appliance warranties are a minimum of one year.
 Some products will have a 2-year warranty, and various parts of appliances (e.g. the sealed system on a fridge, or the stainless tub on a dishwasher) will often be warranted for even longer.
-To find out what coverage is available to you, contact Trail directly at (604) 777 3300 EXT #2
+To find out what coverage is available to you, please refer to the Trail Appliances information on the homeowner USB, provided to you at the time of key pick up.